Powerstep and Superfeet are two of the biggest insole brands on the market. Both make a variety of insoles for every foot type, activity, and shoe.

 Opt for a supportive and stable insole first.
 If it works for you, then you only need to replace your shoes much later down the line.

-If you try on a pair of shoes but they feel a little too firm to you, many shoes allow you to remove the insole and add your own.
+If you try on a pair of shoes but they feel a little too firm to you, check the insoles.
+Many shoes allow you to remove the insole and swap in your own.
 It’s a lot more affordable to do it this way than to buy a whole new pair of shoes that’s more cushioned!

 If you can find a pair of insoles that really works for you, you’ll find yourself spending less money on new shoes.
 Of course, when the outsole of your shoe wears down, it’s a good idea to replace them.